Moo Goo Gai Pan

 - salt and pepper to taste

-In a medium bowl, whisk together egg white, rice vinegar, 1 tbsp of soy sauce and 1 tbsp of cornstarch.
+- In a medium bowl, whisk together egg white, rice vinegar, 1 tablespoon of soy sauce and 1 tablespoon of cornstarch.

-In a large wok or saucepan, heat 1/2 tbsp of oil over high heat.
+- In a large wok or saucepan, heat 1/2 tablespoon of oil over medium-high heat.

-Add the carrots, mushrooms, snow peas, bamboo shoots and water chestnuts. and cook for about 5 minutes, stirring constantly.
+- Add the carrots, mushrooms, snow peas, bamboo shoots and water chestnuts.
+Cook for about 5 minutes stirring constantly.

-In a small bowl whisk together the chicken stock, sugar, sesame oil, remaining 1 tbsp soy sauce and 1 tbsp cornstarch.
+- In a small bowl whisk together the chicken stock, sugar, sesame oil, remaining 1 tablespoon soy sauce and 1 tablespoon cornstarch.
 Mix well.

 - Add the chicken back to the pan and cook for one minute.
 Add in the sauce and cook over high heat until it starts to thicken.